Mathiazom/bibtek/bibtek/aggregator/README.md

 # The aggregator module

-This is a dummy module made for jacoco test reports
+This is a dummy module made for unified jacoco test reports